jessuni/shikwasa/README.md

 **.currentTime**

+- Read-only
+- type: `Number`
+- default: `0`

-A read-only property that indicates the current playback time.
+The current playback time.
 Similar to the native [`HTMLMediaElement.currentTime`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime).

+**.muted**

+- type: `Boolean`
+- default: `options.muted`

+The current mute state of the player.
+Similar to the native [`HTMLMediaElement.muted`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/muted), except that`muted`'s value will not be affected when audio source is updated.

+**.playbackRate**

+- type: `Number`
+- default: `1`

+The current playbackRate of the player.
+Similar to the native [`HTMLMediaElement.playbackRate`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/playbackRate), except that`playbackRate`'s value will not be affected when audio source is updated.

 ## Options